Prolapse & Incontinence: Regain Control of Your Active Life

 Dr. Raymond Rackley joined the Cleveland Clinic staff in 1995 and is a member of the Glickman Urological & Kidney Institute.
 His specialty interests include cystocele, female genitourinary reconstruction, female pelvic organ prolapse, female urinary incontinence, fistula, diverticula, rectocele, and male urinary incontinence.
 Dr. Rackley is Professor of Surgery at the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University and Staff in the Center for Pelvic Health and Reconstructive Surgery within the Glickman Urological & Kidney Institute.

-If you would like to make an appointment with Dr. Rackley or any of our other urologists in the Glickman Urological & Kidney Institute, please call 800.223.2273 or request an appointment online by visiting www.clevelandclinic.org/appointments.
+If you would like to make an appointment with Dr. Rackley or any of our other urologists in the Glickman Urological & Kidney Institute, please call 800.223.2273 or request an appointment online by visiting my.clevelandclinic.org/appointments-and-questions.

 Cleveland_Clinic_Host: Welcome to our Online Health Chat with Raymond Rackley, M.D.
 We are thrilled to have him here today for this chat.
 Let’s begin with the questions.